vacu9708/Study-records/Web development/Security/Security issues/readme.md

 # CORS(Cross-Origin Resource sharing)
-**CORS** is a mechanism that allows resources to be requested from different origins.<br>
-Same-Origin Policy was introduced to prevent malicious requests(CSRF) from different origins.<br>
+The Same Origin Policy was introduced to prevent accessing resources from different domains **inside \<script>**.<br>
-However, web pages often need to make requests to different domains.<br>
+However, there are situations where webpages need to access resources from different domains.<br>
+The **browser** allows web pages to access resources from different domains with CORS.<br>
+CORS works by allowing the server to specify which domains are allowed to access its resources.<br>
 #### Without CORS:
-Without CORS, a web page would only be able to make requests to resources on the same domain as the web page itself.<br>
+Without CORS, a web page would only be able to access resources on the same domain as the web page itself.<br>
-CORS works by allowing a server to specify which domains are allowed to access its resources.<br>

 ### Process
 ![image](https://user-images.githubusercontent.com/67142421/183492714-17a6d283-1c28-4377-9a5b-0b3de112ec1a.png)